 Snow Peak prides itself for having close relationships with their clients and for helping them to choose what is right for their needs.
 Collecting data on paper notes and in Excel was common practice, but it was a system that inhibited knowledge sharing amongst the many store locations.
 The company also had no real-time inventory data, meaning Snow Peak was losing sales opportunities.

 They identified the need to improve their processes and invested in SAP infrastructure, implementing SAP Hybris Commerce, SAP Hybris Marketing, SAP BusinessObjects and S/4HANA.
 Snow Peak staff is now able to access real time information when assisting customers and can avoid out-of-stock situations through the use of optimized inventories.
 Employees are also able to share information and insight with peers from the other 150 stores, supporting the mission of building customer loyalty.
-Customers benefit directly from this technology too, as the software tracks and records previously bought sizes and preferences and suggests similar products as a default on their next visit.
+Customers benefit directly from this technology too, as the software tracks and records previously bought sizes and preferences and suggest similar products as a default on their next visit.

 Mr Yamai explained the need for a strong digital foundation to Forbes in 2017: “I spend time camping with about 5,000 Snowpeakers per year.
 But I can’t go camping every day, so we need digital solutions that support the strong relationship we have with our community and allow them to give us feedback daily.”